cyanreg/avtransport/draft-avtransport-spec.md

 allowed to gracefully wait for a reconnection.

 If encountered in a file, the implementation MAY regard any data present afterwards as padding and ignore it.
-Qproto files MUST NOT be concatenated.
+AVTransport files MUST NOT be concatenated.

 ## Timestamps

-Qproto supports high resolution timestamps, with a maximum resolution of 465.66129 **picoseconds**.
+AVTransport supports high resolution timestamps, with a maximum resolution of 465.66129 **picoseconds**.
 Furthermore, the reliability of the timestamps can be assured through jitter compenstation.